 Project Lifecycle Management

-This module enables you to understand the whole life cycle of building projects beyond design and construction to consider operation, use and maintenance.
-You will learn to:
+This module enables students to understand the whole life-cycle of building projects beyond design and construction to consider operation, use and maintenance.

 Teaching and work-related learning